zarab33/mastery-quiz/README.md

 $ (e.g. rake submit_and_verify_quiz_answers timmydev 1 1)
 ```

+* In order to be judged correct, your code must 100% of the automated tests for the quiz.
 * If you get a confusing response when you run this command, just Slack @maryrosecook for help!

 ### Get a quiz